Mount Neva (Colorado)

 Mount Neva is a summit in Grand County, Colorado, in the United States.
-With an elevation of 12849 ft, Mount Neva is the 720th highest summit in the state of Colorado.
+With an elevation of 12849 ft, Mount Neva is the 752nd-highest summit in the state of Colorado.

 Mount Neva was named for Chief Niwot's brother.

 Hiking

 Mount Neva can be reached from the Fourth of July trailhead west of Nederland, Colorado.
 The trail is generally rather easy until it reaches Mount Neva's north ridge.
 Starting at this point, one follows the north ridge to the summit, but this requires long and sustained stretches of class 4 scrambling and climbing on terrain with very substantial vertical exposure.

+Climate

+According to the Köppen climate classification system, the mountain is located in an alpine subarctic climate zone with cold, snowy winters, and cool to warm summers.
+Due to its altitude, it receives precipitation all year, as snow in winter, and as thunderstorms in summer, with a dry period in late spring.